News & Articles

 2. Unapproved Share Options

 This is essentially an option agreement giving an employee the right to acquire shares, which is sometimes subject to a specific future event, such as a company sale.
-Payment for the shares and tax liabilities are deferred until the options are exercised, at which point the employee is then assessed to income tax by reference to the market value at that time.
+Payment for the shares and tax liabilities are deferred until the options are exercised, at which point the employee is then assessed to income tax by reference to the market value of the shares at that time, less any amounts paid for them.

 3. Enterprise Management Incentive (EMI) Share Options

-This is a form of share option which is part of a HMRC approved scheme offering tax advantages for the employee and the employer.
-There are specific qualifying conditions which must be met, for example the company must be a trading company.
+This is a form of share option which is part of a HMRC-approved scheme offering tax advantages for the employee and the employer.
+There are specific qualifying conditions which must be met, for example the company must be a trading company and have fewer than 250 full time employees.

 4. Nil Paid Share Allotments